notjj1234/speaking_godot_game/README.md

 > Assets courtesy of [Michael Games](https://michaelgames.itch.io/2d-action-adventure-rpg-assets).
 > Cannot thank him enough for making these assets free to use.
 This personal project of mine would never have started if not for him.

+Original sprites will come later once the core gameplay is finished!

 **Main Features:**
 - 🎙️ **Speech Challenge**: Use microphone to defeat enemies by passing several speech tests.
 - 🧠 **Word Counter**: Track how many times you’ve said each word.